Laptop Mag Verdict

 The Surface Go is very close to an ideal budget tablet and mini laptop in one device, but short battery life holds it back.

-While other tablets like the 9.7-inch iPad and the new Samsung Galaxy Tab S4 are trying to pivot toward productivity, the Surface Go (starting at $399, $599 as tested) already has two key advantages over those slates.
+While other tablets like the 9.7-inch iPad and the new Samsung Galaxy Tab S4 are trying to pivot toward productivity, the Surface Go (starting at $399, $599 as tested) already has two key advantages over those slates that cement it on our best tablet list.
 The first is that Windows is a heck of a lot more versatile than iOS or Android (even with a desktop-like skin on top).
 The second is that the Surface Go's keyboard actually includes a touchpad, so you can control the cursor without resorting to the touch screen or pen.

 The Surface Go has some other things going for it, too.
 The 4GB entry-level model is very affordable, and even when you throw in the keyboard you're still at a reasonable $499.
 But if you want a Surface Pen that's another $99.
 Other pluses include a vibrant display and peppy performance from the Pentium processor.
 However, the battery life leaves a lot to be desired.